 There are a lot of summer abroad programs for high school students.
 Teens have never had as many options for a summer abroad experience.
-From one-week service-oriented programs to months-long cultural immersion experiences, there are literally thousands of different possibilities.
-Just for teens.
-In the summer.
-Abroad.
+So, how do you choose from all of the different summer abroad programs out there?

+We’ve worked in this field for a long time and know that the amount of choices can be daunting.
 If you’re a teen or the parent of a teen looking for a summer abroad program, you’re probably considering a number of factors such as: